Sebastian-ehrig/Confined_active_particles/README.md

 All simulations have been performed in Matlab R2015b by solving an overdamped differential equations of motion using a forward Euler integration method with a fixed time step.
 Model paprameters have been chosen such that the study is in the regime of low noise and low energy and particles interact virually as hard spheres.

-For more details of the model please see publication.
+For more details on the model please see publication.

 ---
 ### Example Videos